PlayStation picks up former Lionhead studio director Stuart Whyte

-Newsbrief: Stuart Whyte has joined up with PlayStation, according to a LinkedIn update earlier this week.
+Newsbrief: Stuart Whyte has joined up with PlayStation, according to a LinkedIn update posted late last week.

 In his new role, Whyte will act as the director of VR product development for the company’s London studio.